-The services were one of few infill sites (where the sliproads were laid out before anyone had come forward to build the rest of it) which actually went ahead as planned, although early suggestions were for a truckstop only.
-They were the first services to be built entirely by Roadchef, with Killington Lake being owned by BP.
-It also seems that in the late 90's, RoadChef had a plan to introduce a Wimpy drive-thru here but this never really happened.
+The services were one of few infill sites (where the sliproads were laid out before anyone had come forward to build the rest of it) which actually went ahead as planned, although early plans were for a truckstop only.

 In late 2006 the BBC's 'The Money Programme' took a look at the services.
 Whilst the northbound side was almost acceptable, southbound was dirty and the toilets had several broken locks.